entrypoint-lv/DataTableQueryBuilder/README.md

     }
     ```

-2. Create a view model that represents fields returned by server:
+2. Create a view model that represents the fields expected by your JS datatable and returned by server:

     ```c#
     public class UserDataTableFields